sarahmathey/Portfolio/fec_data/README.md

 ### **my_conduit_analysis.rmd**

-This RMarkdown file contains the code that generated **my_conduit_analysis.pdf** and depends on the following R scripts:
+This RMarkdown file contains an example report using RMarkdown and depends on the following R scripts:

 1. **sql_queries_ab_2019.r**